StevenLares/StevenLares/README.md

 # GitHub
-I only use this account for contributions to public repos, and to host anything that requires high uptime.
+I only use this account to contribute to public repos on GitHub, and to host anything that requires high uptime.

 Find my Codeberg in my "Linktree" page.